maniospas/Blombly/docs/basics/builtins.md

 ```

 Similarly, loops take the form `while (condition) {@code}` and keep executing the code while the condition is `true`.
-To avoid ambiguity, there are no other ways in the language's core to declare a loop.
+To avoid ambiguity, there are no other ways in the language's core to declare a loop, albeit the `in` keywords allows
+you to iterate through lists and the like.
 Again, you may ommit brackets if only one command runs.
 Here is an example:

 ```java